 - Pour a small amount of chicken stock (or water, or another liquid) into the dish.
 You don’t need much, less than an inch.

-- Cover the dish with aluminium foil and place it in the oven.
+- Cover the dish with aluminum foil and place it in the oven.

 - Let it reheat until it reaches 165°F all the way through (about 20 minutes, but check temperature to be sure).